VEGOILS-Palm tracks rival oils lower; exports, weaker ringgit cap losses

 Exports of Malaysian palm oil products for Oct.
 1-20 were estimated to have risen between 7.9% and 9.9% from a month earlier, data from AmSpec Agri Malaysia and Intertek Testing Services showed.

-Malaysian ringgit, the contract currency of trade fell 0.27% against the dollar, making palm oil more attractive for foreign currency holders.
+Malaysian ringgit, the contract currency of trade fell 0.52% against the dollar and hit its lowest since 1998, making palm oil more attractive for foreign currency holders.

 (Reporting by Bernadette Christina; Editing by Subhranshu Sahu and Varun H K)